1.

 club following Rasmussen and Anderton (2005), after having a

-few issues over its membership.
+few issues over its membership previously!
 This widely distributed barbet

 throat (yellow in CB), pale bluish head sides and largely unstreaked